apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pioneer shares jump on Exxon mega-merger talks**
+**Google's Pixel 8 launch was a parade of AI**

-You can read more about it [here](https://www.reuters.com/markets/deals/pioneer-shares-jump-merger-talks-with-exxon-2023-10-06/).
+You can read more about it [here](https://www.theverge.com/2023/10/6/23905985/google-pixel-8-launch-artificial-intelligence-ai-hype-parade).

 ## Requirements
 - Python 3.8